2018 National Archives Awards for Digital Excellence

-The winners will be chosen from case studies that showcase significant progress towards Digital Continuity 2020.
+The winners will be chosen from case studies that describe significant progress towards Digital Continuity 2020.

 - transformation to digital services for better user / client experience